SC Sand

 SC Sand is a German sport club from Willstätt, Baden-Württemberg.
-The club was founded on 11 August 1946 and competes in football, aerobics, judo and qigong.
-The club is most known for its women's football section which plays in the Bundesliga.
+The club was founded on 11 August 1946 and competes in football, aerobics, judo, and qigong.
+The club is most known for its women's football section which plays in the 2.
+Bundesliga.

 Women's football

 The women's section was founded in July 1980.
-Two years later one participated in league play.
-After two years one reached the Verbandsliga Südbaden, the then highest league.
+Two years later, they participated in league play.
+After two more years, they reached the Verbandsliga Südbaden, the then highest league.
 In 1992 the team won the Verbandsliga Championship and played a promotion playoff for the then active Bundesliga.
 The team lost however.
 In 1996 the team won the Verbandsliga again and won the promotion playoff.
 The team achieved a sixth-place finish in its southern Bundesliga division.
-As the Bundesliga merged both divisions the team had to play a qualification-round in which the team got second out of four, thus failing to qualify for the next Bundesliga season.
-2004 the 2nd Bundesliga was founded and SC Sand has been playing there from the start achieving only midfield places.
+As the Bundesliga merged both divisions, the team had to play a qualification-round in which the team got second out of four, thus failing to qualify for the next Bundesliga season.
+In 2004 the 2nd Bundesliga was founded and SC Sand has been playing there from the start achieving only midfield places.

+In May 2014, the club was promoted to the Frauen-Bundesliga for the second time in its history.
+In April 2016, the club advanced to the final of the 2015/16 DFB Cup after a 2-1 victory over eventual German champions FC Bayern Munich, celebrating the greatest success in the club's history to date.
+On 21 May 2016, they lost the final 2-1 to VfL Wolfsburg.
+In 2017, they managed to repeat the past season's success in the cup but lost the final against Wolfsburg once again.

+In 2022, the club was relegated to the 2nd Bundesliga.